Act II

 Fraser Patterson, Founder & CEO, January 2026

-Once we fix access to skilled construction workers, fixing the shortage itself becomes our primary focus.
+Once access to skilled construction workers is fixed, solving the shortage itself becomes the primary focus.

 Construction is indeed losing workers faster than it’s replacing them with retirements, burnout, injury and career switches outpacing successful new entrants by roughly 80,000 workers per year.
 This puts the industry on track, to lose ~800,000 workers over the next decade under the status quo, even before accounting for growth in construction demand.

-This shortfall is often explained away as a lack of interest in physical work from younger generations who rather then learn a durable skilled craft would apparently rather spend their days staring at a blue rectangle all day.
-But that explanation explodes on inspection.
+This shortfall is often explained away as a lack of interest in physical work from younger generations who’d rather spend their days staring at a blue rectangle all day than learn a skilled craft.
+But that explanation doesn’t hold up.

 Interest exists at the entry point

-The problem isn’t actually interest - each year, roughly 300,000–500,000 people attempt to enter construction through apprenticeships, trade schools, CTE programs, helpers, and entry-level roles.
-Union apprenticeship programs alone routinely receive 2–5x more applicants than available seats, and high-school trade enrollment has remained stable or grown in many regions.
+Each year, roughly 300,000–500,000 people attempt to enter construction through apprenticeships, trade schools, CTE programs, helpers, and entry-level roles.
+Union apprenticeship programs routinely receive 2–5x more applicants than available seats, and high-school trade enrollment has remained stable or grown in many regions.

 The problem is that fewer than ~40% of those entrants persist long enough to become economically productive skilled workers.
-More than half leak out of the system before productivity, not because they lack interest, but because the early path is very fragile with structural and economic failure points.
+More than half leak out of the system before productivity, not because they lack interest, but because the early path is fragile and boobytrapped with structural and economic failure points.

-Most skilled trades require 3–5 years to reach full productivity and during that time, employers cannot justify paying full wages before output arrives, while workers face higher physical demands, unstable hours, upfront costs (tools, transportation, certifications), and income volatility.
-On paper, a first-year apprentice earns about $43K on average, compared to roughly $29K in retail but in practice, upfront costs and instability more often that not erase that premium.
-Add to that a single bad placement, stalled project, or short-term financial shock and frequently a permanent exit ensues.
+Most skilled trades require 3–5 years to reach full productivity.
+During that period, employers can’t justify paying full wages before output arrives, while workers face higher physical demands, unstable hours, upfront costs (tools, transportation, certifications), and income volatility.
+On paper, a first-year apprentice earns about $43K on average versus ~$29K in retail, but in practice, upfront costs and instability often erase that premium and push people toward the easier short-term path.

-Crucially, today’s system treats early failure as terminal because there’s no mechanism to reassign workers who land in the wrong role or at the wrong time, and no way to buffer early economic risk.
+Today’s system also treats early failure as terminal: one bad placement, a stalled project, or a short-term financial shock can push a worker out of the industry entirely.
+There’s no mechanism to reassign workers who land in the wrong role at the wrong time, and no way to buffer early economic risk.
 Each employer bears risk in isolation, and each worker absorbs failure personally.

 Act 2 changes that system

-As Skillit scales, our AI hiring infrastructure is becoming the system of record for real-time labor demand — capturing where work is happening, which roles are needed, when they’re needed, what workers are paid for which skills, and which pathways lead to the fastest route to economic productivity.
-This isn’t static market data; it’s live signal generated inside actual hiring workflows.
+As Skillit scales, our AI hiring infrastructure becomes the system of record for real-time labor demand — capturing where work is happening, which roles are needed, when they’re needed, what workers are paid for which skills, and which pathways lead to the fastest route to economic productivity and prosperity.

-That demand data allows Skillit to expand the role of its AI agents beyond hiring coordination into workforce formation.
-And because Skillit sits directly inside sourcing, interviewing, offers, compliance, onboarding, and placement, early failure can be treated as a routing problem, not an exit.
-When a placement doesn’t work, workers are rapidly reassigned into other verified, active demand instead of being lost from the industry entirely.
-Idle time is minimized through sequenced placements, and mismatches are corrected early before they compound into attrition.
+Early failure can be treated as a routing problem, not an exit: when a placement doesn’t work, workers are rapidly reassigned into other verified, active demand instead of being lost from the industry entirely.
+Idle time is minimized through sequenced placements, and mismatches corrected early before they compound into attrition.

 This makes it possible to stabilize early earnings, offset upfront costs, and smooth income volatility during the learning ramp, all without having to pay wages disconnected from productivity.
 The goal being not to shorten the path to craft mastery (a possible positive side effect for sure), but rather to help more people survive the path to it.